cmaxw/devchat-eleventy/src/my-javascript-story/mjs-128-mike-hartington.md

 Charles asks how Mike got introduced to development.
 Mike tried to code Tic-Tac-Toe and that was a challenge because knowing the rules to the game and trying to tell a computer the rules are two very two different things.

 Mike then majored in Graphic Design at Rhode Island College, and started learning Flash and ActionScript.
+Mike talks about what kind of projects he created with Flash and ActionScript and then the process of teaching himself JavaScript.

 **Host:** Charles Max Wood